pizzawarrior/data_structures_and_algorithms/README.md

 - Practice makes Happy!
 (Do we really ever think we are going to be perfect??)

 **Contents**
-- Your usual common patterns and data structures, with an approach that alternates JavaScrpt and Python.
+- Your usual common patterns and data structures, with an approach that alternates between JavaScrpt and Python.
 (Gotta stay sharp!)
-- Each common pattern folder has a file called 'intro.md' which describes what the pattern is, how it works, and an example of what it is commonly used for.
+- Each common pattern folder has a file called 'intro.md' which describes what the pattern is, how it works, and an example of what it is commonly used for
+- Each problem features an explanation of the approach for the solution, as well as the Big O Time Complexity and Space Complexity outcome

 **Remember**
 - This is supposed to be fun!